fachriza0/community/README.md

 Day 1:
   Problem :   - No knowledge in these language i'm about to dive in
-              - No setup has been made
+              - No setup has been made * Setup files has been made
               - Design is still a wireframe

   Solution :  - Learn 'em all